 The information in this publication is based on carefully selected sources believed to be reliable.
 However we do not make any representation as to its accuracy or completeness.
 Any opinions herein reflect our judgement at the date hereof and are subject to change without notice.
 Any investments presented in this report may be unsuitable for the investor depending on his or her specific investment objectives and financial position.
-Any reports provided herein are provided for general information purposes only and cannot substitute the obtaining of independent financial advice.
+Any reports provided for general information purposes only and cannot substitute the obtaining of independent financial advice.
 Private investors should obtain the advice of their banker/broker about any investments concerned prior to making them.
 Nothing in this publication is intended to create contractual obligations.
-Corporate & Investment Banking of UniCredit Bank AG, Munich, UniCredit Bank Austria AG, Vienna, UniCredit S.p.A., Rome and other members of the UniCredit.
-UniCredit Group and its subsidiaries are subject to regulation by the European Central Bank.
-In addition UniCredit S.p.A. is regulated by the Federal Financial Supervisory Authority (BaFin), UniCredit Bank Austria AG is regulated by the Austrian Financial Market Authority (FMA) and UniCredit S.p.A. is regulated by the Banca d'Italia and the Commissione Nazionale per le Società e la Borsa (CONSOB).
+Corporate & Investment Banking of UniCredit consists of UniCredit Bank AG, Munich, UniCredit S, p.A., Rome and other members of the UniCredit.
+UniCredit Croup and its subsidiaries are subject to regulation by the European Central Bank.
+In addition UniCredit Bank AG is regulated by the Federal Financial Supervisory Authority (BaFin), UniCredit Bank Austria AG is regulated by the Austria Financial Market Authority (FMA) and UniCredit S, p.A. is regulated by the Federal Financial Supervisory Authority (BaFin), UniCredit Bank Austria AG is regulated by the Austria Financial Market Authority (FMA) and UniCredit S, p.A. is regulated by the Second The Bank and the Commission Razionale per le Società e la Borsa (CONSOB).